This is a listing of characters in the court of Queen Rhaenyra Targaryen in A Song of Ice and Fire.

 - No Historical Figures Were Harmed:

 - Of Empress Matilda, who vied with her cousin Stephen of Blois for the English throne from 1135 to 1153.
-Matilda's father left the throne to her, her cousin overruled that claim with the support of several English barons, and Matilda's son Henry became king after Stephen's death (thus vindicating his mother's claim), as is the case with Rhaeneyra and Aegon III respectively.
+Matilda's father left the throne to her, her cousin overruled that claim with the support of several English barons, and Matilda's son Henry became king after Stephen's death (thus vindicating his mother's claim), as is the case with Rhaenyra and Aegon III respectively.
+Also like Matilda, Rhaenyra managed to take the capital only for her apparent victory to crumble as she fled the ensuing uprising.
 It must be noted, however, that Matilda died peacefully and at the height of her powers (ensuring that her son Henry II remains king), while Rhaenyra was defeated and truly wretched when she was executed.

 - Like Mary, Queen of Scots, Rhaenyra died a usurper but at least her son becoming king united two warring factions.
 Also like Mary's descendants, Rhaenyra's descendants were deposed and exiled.

 - One Steve Limit: A rare case of this being played straight in A Song of Ice and Fire; no other Targaryen that we know of has been called "Rhaenyra"; presumably, the infamy she gained has tainted the name for future generations.

 - Outliving One's Offspring: Rhaenyra outlived all her children save for Aegon and Viserys, although she believed Viserys to be dead and never learned he'd survived.

 - Pet the Dog: She spares the life of Queen Alicent upon her capture for the love her father bore her.

 - Pimped-Out Dress: She was always richly dressed.
 Her wardrobes included pearls, diamonds, jeweled rings, purple and maroon velvets and golden Myrish lace in beautiful patterns.